wuduhren/leetcode-python/README.md

 # Similar Problems
 I found it make sense to do similar problems together, so that we can recognize the problem faster when we encounter a new one.
+My suggestion is to skip the HARD problems when you first go through these list.

 ### Two Pointers
 |  Id | Name | Difficulty | Comments |